-381. Applied Management I. Variable credit.
+381. Applied Business I. Variable credit.

-Applied Management credit units are earned when a student participates in a faculty-guided, skills-based Applied Management program.
+Applied Business credit units are earned when a student participates in a faculty-guided, skills-based Applied Management program.
 Although specific programs differ based on the needs of the client, each program has an experiential as well as an academic component.
 Courses may be taken credit/no credit unless the hours are to be counted toward the elective requirement of the management major.
 The student is expected to budget a minimum of three hours per week for each credit unit earned.
 Each program has its own specific academic output.
 Some programs are group efforts; others require participation by individuals.
-The student may enroll for a maximum of six semester hours of Applied Management during the Wittenberg career.
-Prerequisites for Applied Management projects vary according to the project; selection for assignment to a project is competitive.
-See also 481 and 482.
+The student may enroll for a maximum of six semester hours of Applied Business during the Wittenberg career.
+Prerequisites for Applied Business projects vary according to the project; selection for assignment to a project is competitive.
+This course may be repeated.
+See also 481.